 - reporting leaking taps to the Housing Contact Centre

-- ensuring FACS Housing water saving shower heads are not removed.
+- ensuring DCJ Housing water saving shower heads are not removed.

 Important solar hot water information